 of equipment but also to a shortage of proper instructors.
 The phenomenon of young people migrating away from their remote homes prevents some remote areas from cultivating their own instructors.
 To resolve the problem, we have helped local communities apply e-learning resources to train women who work at home and junior and senior high school students to become instructors so that those who were helped can then help other people.
-In addition, we have facilitated communication with local communities by applying IP-cameras to provide timely assistance and allow the many digital learning centers to share valuable experiences with each other.
+In addition, we have facilitated communication with local communities by applying IP-cameras to provide timely assistance and allow the many digital learning centers to share valuable but due to the lack of proper information literacy, we have seen a growing prevalence of Internet addiction, bullying and online crime among teens and children.